siawyoung/topick/README.md

 If true, uses Topick's internal stop words dictionary to remove stop words.
 If false, no stop word removal will be performed unless you supply your own stop word array (see `customStopWords`).

-Topick's dictionary is a set union of all six English collections found here [here](https://code.google.com/p/stop-words/).
+Topick's dictionary is a set union of all six English collections found [here](https://code.google.com/p/stop-words/).

 ##### `customStopWords`